manfredcalvo/DatabricksBotService/README.md

 ### Authentication Flow
 1. User authenticates with Microsoft OAuth via Teams
-2. Bot exchanges Microsoft token for Databricks token using OIDC token exchange
+2. Bot exchanges Microsoft token for Databricks token using OIDC token exchange on behalf of the user
 3. Databricks token is used to authenticate with serving endpoints

 ### Component Overview